-If you are suffering from problems like indigestion, heartburn, nausea and vomiting, loss of appetite, constipation or diarrhea, or stomach pain, consult a gastroenterologist regarding diagnosis and treatment.
-An experienced gastroenterologist can prevent, diagnose and treat all kinds of digestive disorders related to the gastrointestinal (GI) tract, liver, gallbladder, and pancreas.
+If you are suffering from problems like indigestion, heartburn, nausea and vomiting, loss of appetite, constipation or diarrhea, or stomach pain, consult New York City gastroenterologists of Manhattan Gastroenterology regarding diagnosis and treatment.
+An experienced gastroenterologist can prevent, diagnose and treat all kinds of digestive disorders related to the gastrointestinal (GI) tract, While the conditions that colorectal surgeons and gastroenterologists treat may overlap, there are key differences in the treatments they offer.
+They include: liver, gallbladder, and pancreas.
 However, if your conditions cannot be controlled by diet, lifestyle changes, or medications and you require surgery, your doctor may refer you to a colorectal surgeon to help you in this regard.
 Seek advice from award-winning physicians at Manhattan Gastroenterology to learn if you need a colorectal surgeon or a gastroenterologist to get the best treatment recommendations regarding your condition.

 Although gastroenterologists and colorectal surgeons are both physicians, there are differences in their training and practice due to which they serve their patients differently.
 However, these specialists may treat similar conditions and use some of the same techniques or equipment to help their patients.

 Knowing the difference between a colorectal surgeon and a gastroenterologist can help you make the right choice if you are suffering from some gastrointestinal issue and want the best advice regarding treatment.
 Although these fields connect in some areas, the specialties are very different due to the conditions they treat and the way they address those problems.
 Understanding which type of physician can address your symptoms and provide the best guidance ensures you find reliable medical assistance without wasting any time and enjoy swift and lasting relief.